Cordtus/ibc-escrow/README.md

 2. Command-line mode:
    ```
-   yarn start <sourceChainName> <targetChainName> <channelId>
+   yarn start <primaryChainName> <secondaryChainName>
    ```
-   - `<sourceChainName>`: The name of the source chain
+   - `<primaryChainName>`: The name of the primary chain
-   - `<targetChainName>`: The name of the target chain
+   - `<secondaryChainName>`: The name of the secondary chain
-   - `<channelId>`: The IBC channel ID to audit

    Example:
    ```
-   yarn start osmosis cosmos channel-0
+   yarn start osmosis cosmos
    ```

+The tool will automatically fetch the necessary IBC data and perform the audit.

 ## First Run

-On the first run, the script will cache chain data from the Cosmos Chain Registry.
+On the first run, the script will cache chain data and IBC data from the Cosmos Chain Registry.
 This process may take a few minutes.
 The data will be stored in a `data` directory for future use.

 ## Updating Chain Data

-The tool caches chain data locally to improve performance and reduce API calls.
+The tool caches chain and IBC data locally to improve performance and reduce API calls.
 There are several ways to update this data:

 1. Automatic update when data is missing:
-   If you try to audit a chain that doesn't have local data, you'll be prompted to update the chain data.
+   If you try to audit chains that don't have local data, you'll be prompted to update the data.

 2. Manual update:
-   You can manually update the chain data by running:
+   You can manually update the chain and IBC data by running:
    ```
    yarn update-chains
    ```
-   This will check for updates to all chains and only download data for chains that have been updated since your last download.
+   This will check for updates to all chains and IBC data, and only download data that has been updated since your last download.

 3. Forced update:
-   To force an update of all chains regardless of their last update time, run:
+   To force an update of all chain and IBC data regardless of their last update time, run:
    ```
    yarn update-chains-force
    ```

-### Understanding Update Messages

-- "X is up to date.": The local data for chain X is already the latest version.
-- "Updating X...": The script is downloading new data for chain X.
-- "X updated successfully.": New data for chain X has been downloaded and saved.
-- "Warning: X/chain.json not found.
-Skipping this chain.": The chain.json file for X doesn't exist in the repository.
-This chain will be skipped.
-- "Error updating X: [error message]": An error occurred while trying to update chain X. The error message will provide more details.
+## Logging

+The tool uses Winston for logging.
+Logs are written to the console and to log files in the `logs` directory:
+- `error.log`: Contains only error messages
+- `combined.log`: Contains all log messages (info, warn, error)

 ## Troubleshooting